-This project evaluates the effect of successive changes in the French tax system aimed at encouraging micro-enterprise and self-entrepreneurship.
-With Stefanie Stantcheva (Harvard) and my students, we develop a new method to calculate the reaction elasticity of economic agents in response to the 1999 and 2008 reforms.
+This project assesses the effect of successive changes in the French tax system aimed at promoting microbusinesses and small entrepreneurs.
+Under the leadership of Professor Aghion, Stefanie Stantcheva (Harvard University) and students are developing a new method for calculating the reaction elasticity of economic agents in response to reforms introduced in 1999 and 2008.

 Exports and Innovation

-This study, conducted with Marc Melitz (Harvard) and my two students Antonin Bergeaud and Matthieu Lequien, analyzes the effects of expanding export markets on the innovation of French exporting companies.
-In particular, there is evidence that increased demand for exports has two effects: a market size effect that leads to increased innovation; and a competitive effect that may discourage innovation, especially for firms that are far from the technological frontier in their respective sectors.
+This study, carried out with Marc Melitz (Harvard University) and two of Professor Aghion’s students – Antonin Bergeaud and Matthieu Lequien – analyzes the effect of the expansion of export markets on innovation in French exporting companies.
+It shows in particular that higher export demand gives rise to a market size effect, which leads to increased innovation, especially for firms positioned far from the technological frontier in their respective sectors.